 3. Whirlwind Audio Concert Systems Splitter Snake

-If the CBI splitter snake wasn’t good enough for your setup, it’s time you make the jump all the way up to the best: Whirlwind Audio.
-For this snake, you’ll need to call and make an order for your exact needs.
-This company is very specialized and will provide the greatest product you will ever use.
+For this snake (and other products they sell), you’ll need to call and make an order for your exact needs.
 Expect to pay quite a fortune for these touring systems, as they are the standard for major arena touring acts.

 Conclusion – My Personal Splitter Snake Recommendation